 PSERS Pension Benefits

 PSERS, the Public School Employees’ Retirement System, is a governmental, cost-sharing, multiple-employer retirement plan to which the public-school employers, the Commonwealth of PA., and school employees (members) contribute.

 PSERS membership is mandatory for qualifying employees of Pennsylvania public school entities.
 Qualification is determined by employment type and the amount of service rendered during a school year (July 1 – June 30) as defined by PSERS, not the employer.

-Day- to- day substitute teachers are classified as part-time per-diem employees.
-You must initially meet certain qualifications to become a members of PSERS.
-As a day-to-day substitute teacher, you must work at least 80 days in a school year to become eligible for PSERS membership.
+Day- to-Day Substitute teachers are classified as part-time per-diem employees.
+You must initially meet certain qualifications to become a member of PSERS.
+As a Day-to-Day Substitute teacher, you must work at least in a school year to become eligible for PSERS membership.
 Once you become eligible for membership, your paycheck will reflect the deduction of pension contribution that will be paid to PSERS.

 If you have any questions regarding PSERS, you may contact the local PSERS office at 412-920-2014.

 Please review the Work-Related Injuries Procedures.